 Non-transverse polarization is connected to transverse spin angular momentum (SAM) density, emerging at points where the polarization ellipse is not orthogonal to the wave's mean linear momentum~\cite{Bliokh2015TransverseLight}.
-In the paraxial approximation, both electric and magnetic polarization ellipses contribute equally to the SAM density, therefore ignoring constants the SAM can be evaluated from (\ref{eq:psi}) as $\bm{S}=\rrm{Im}\lr{\bm{\psi}^{\star}\times\bm{\psi}}$~\cite{Berry2009OpticalCurrents,Vernon2024ADensity}.
+For simplicity, we are only interested in the electric polarization ellipse, therefore ignoring constants the SAM can be evaluated from (\ref{eq:psi}) as $\bm{S}=\rrm{Im}\lr{\bm{\psi}^{*}\times\bm{\psi}}$~\cite{Berry2009OpticalCurrents,Vernon2024ADensity}.
 The three-component SAM density can be expressed in terms of the TA field ratio (\ref{eq:ratio}), the full expression can be found in Eq. (\ref{eq:S_xyz}) of~\ref{sec:A1}.
-We only focus on the direction of the SAM (unit vector orthogonal to the polarization ellipse), expressed in therms of azimuthal $\phsp=\tan^{-1}\lr{S_y/S_x}$ and polar $\apps=\cos^{-1}\lr{S_z/|\bm{S}|}=\cos^{-1}\lr{s_z}$ angles
+We only focus on the direction of the SAM (unit vector orthogonal to the polarization ellipse), expressed in terms of azimuthal $\phsp=\tan^{-1}\lr{S_y/S_x}$ and polar $\apps=\cos^{-1}\lr{S_z/|\bm{S}|}=\cos^{-1}\lr{s_z}$ angles

 Eq. (\ref{eq:phsp}) connects the azimuthal angle of the SAM density (measured relative to the transverse polarization orientation $-\phps/2$) with the azimuth of the TA-PS $\phzt=-\gamma$, the ellipticity angle of the transverse polarization $\chi$ scaling their relationship.
 From (\ref{eq:phsp}) we identify the poles of the TA-PS (singular $\phzt$) as singularities of the transverse SAM (singular $\phsp$), points of undefined azimuthal orientation of the polarization plane.
 These are also the phase singularities of the transverse and longitudinal fields (where $\gamma$ is singular).
-Intuitively, the north pole of the TA-PS corresponds to longitudinal polarization where the polarization plane is not defined (the ellipse degenerates to an axial line) and at the south pole the polarization plane lays completely on the transverse plane thus its azimuth is also undefined.
+Intuitively, at the north pole of the TA-PS the polarization is longitudinal and thus the polarization plane is not defined (the ellipse degenerates to an axial line) and at the south pole the polarization plane lays completely on the transverse plane thus its azimuth is also undefined.
 Eq. (\ref{eq:phsp}) and (\ref{eq:sz}) provide a representation of the TA polarization structure (\ref{eq:ratio}) using the real space polarization plane orientation, in contrast to the coordinates in the TA-PS or the TA-Stokes vector which themselves only refer to an abstract parametric space.
-The resulting SAM texture constitutes a meronic defect, a spatially-varying SAM field with a singularity $\bm{S}=0$ at the center.
+The resulting SAM texture constitutes a meronic defect, a spatially-varying SAM field with a singularity $\bm{S}=0$ at the centre.